akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 ![PAM assets family](pam-assets-family.png)

-# What will my assets gonna look like?
+# What will my assets look like?

 ![PAM asset](pam-asset.png)